 For most flower gardeners, a complete fertilizer is necessary to supply plants with the three major elements they require to thrive:

-- Nitrogen (N): Promotes healthy foliage
+- Nitrogen (N): Promotes lush foliage growth

 Fertilizer manufacturers create artificial fertilizers by combining inorganic chemicals to form compounds like ammonium nitrate or magnesium sulfate.
-Some advantages of chemical fertilizers are that they're inexpensive, readily available, and rapid-growing plants like annual flowers take up the nutrients quickly (unless the formula is designed to be a time-release fertilizer).
+Some advantages of chemical fertilizers are that they're inexpensive, readily available, and rapid-growing plants like annual flowers take up the nutrients quickly (unless the formula is designed to be a time-released fertilizer).
 Disadvantages include the risk of over-application, which causes burning, and the absence of any soil-improving qualities.

 Chemical fertilizers come in a range of formulations, including pellets, liquid concentrates, and powders.
 Some products come in pre-measured packets designed to be added to the watering can, making it convenient for gardeners to apply it to containers, houseplants, or their landscape.

 Foliar fertilizers are liquid nutrients that plants absorb through their leaves.
 Not all flowers feed efficiently this way, because the waxes and hairs on some leaves act as a barrier to nutrient uptake.
 Flowering plants cannot receive all of the nutrients they need through their leaves, but you might be able to address some nutrient deficiencies quickly by using foliar fertilizers.
 Potassium is one readily absorbed nutrient in foliar feeding applications, so use foliar fertilizers in the flower garden to address potassium deficiencies.